Parenting a Child With ADHD

 If your child has been diagnosed with ADHD:

 Know how ADHD affects your child.
 Every child is different.
-Identify the difficulties your child has because of ADHD.
+Identify the problems your child has because of ADHD.
 Some kids need to get better at paying attention and listening.
 Others need to get better at slowing down.
 Ask your child's therapist for tips and ways you can help your child practice and improve.

 Focus on teaching your child one thing at a time.
 Don't try to work on everything at once.
 Start small.
 Pick one thing to focus on.
 Praise your child's effort.